n4bb12/verdaccio-github-oauth-ui/README.md

 ## About

-This Verdaccio plugin offers GitHub OAuth integration with the Verdaccio UI and the `npm` CLI.
+This Verdaccio plugin offers Google OAuth integration with the Verdaccio UI and the `npm` CLI.

 ## Features

-- The login button redirects you to GitHub instead of showing a login form.
+- The login button redirects you to Google instead of showing a login form.
-- Usage info on the Verdaccio UI is updated for use with GitHub OAuth.
+- Usage info on the Verdaccio UI is updated for use with Google OAuth.
 - The plugin offers a command-line tool that configures `npm` in a single command.
 - Package access and publish/unpublish permission can be limited to specific GitHub
   - users